Chmod351/ecomerceDemo/README.md

 - The tasks in the backlog are the ones that can be developed, but they may not necessarily be developed
 - To-Do Tasks are tasks that we must do.
 - The assigned tasks will be marked as Doing.
-- Once the PR is done, the task is moved to Review, where its approval or rejection will be awaited.
-In case of rejection, the task will be marked again as To-Do, and another PR should be done with the new changes
+- Once a pull request is done, the task will be moved to "Review", where its approval or rejection will be awaited.
+In case of rejection, the task will be marked as "To-Do" again, and another pull request should be done with the new changes.
 - In case of approval, it will be marked as completed.
-- If it's not mentioned in the backlog, don't do it.
+- If a task is not mentioned in the backlog, please do not work on it